staxrip/staxrip/md/test-build.md

 - fixed incompatible format like wmv being passed to mkvmerge and mp4box
 - KNLMeansCL wasn't loaded for HAvsFunc/SMDegrain
 - fixed x265 context help using right-click due to changed x265 URL
+- fixed wrong stream used for audio encoding using eac3to when audio source file is mkv

 #### Tweaks

 - menu item height increased
 - added colorspace = "YV12" default everywhere FFVideoSource is used to open 10Bit sources, profiles have not been reset
 - antialiased font rendering added in some places
+- ensuring form show within the bounds of the working area (screen)
+- reduce CPU time while encoding

 #### Updated Tools